danielhmeir/oneness/meditation.md

 If you do not assume that there is something beyond, you will never reach it.
 If you assume that there is something beyond, you can infinitely expand.
 If you think that it is just a psychological trick, it works in any case.
 If you don’t try, you will definitely not see a result.
 The fact that you’re asking demonstrates this quality of your mind.
 Meditation is a science because anyone can try it and, depending on your current state and on how you structure your life, you can progress step by step and discover the same layers of reality that many people before have done.

-God bless you with good deeds, caring for others and Him.
+God bless you with good deeds.
 ”